Overview

 - [specific neighborhood] homes for sale in [location]

 People are submitting longer, more conversational Google searches.
-Topic Clusters are a way of organizing your blog content so that more of your pages rank well with Google.
-Following the Topic Cluster model allows you to rank for these new types of search queries that leads are submitting.
+Topic clusters are a way of organizing your blog content so that more of your pages rank well with Google.
+Following the topic cluster model allows you to rank for these new types of search queries that leads are submitting.

-The ideal length for a blog post is ~ 800 – 1,500 words.
+The ideal length for these supporting blog posts is ~ 800 – 1,500 words.

 Using the Topic Cluster Model